nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 ### Use

 Not all use constitutes trade mark infringement.
-A person will only infringe a trade mark if they ‘use’ a protected mark as a trade mark – a defendant must use a protected mark or very similar mark in the course of trade as an attempt to distinguish their goods or services for another.[^AUTOREPLACEDShellCompanyofAustraliaLtdvEssoStandardOilAustraliaLtd1963109CLR407ENDREPLACE] An infringement will not be made out if a mark is used but not used to distinguish.
-The alleged infringing trade mark must be used or intended to be used as a trade mark in the course of trade – to distinguish one person’s goods/services from another.[^AUTOREPLACEDTMAs17ENDREPLACE] The trade mark must be used or intended to be used physically in relation to goods or services.[^AUTOREPLACEDTMAs7ENDREPLACE]
+A person will only infringe a trade mark if they ‘use’ a protected mark as a trade mark – a defendant must use a protected mark or very similar mark in the course of trade as an attempt to distinguish their goods or services from others.[^AUTOREPLACEDShellCompanyofAustraliaLtdvEssoStandardOilAustraliaLtd1963109CLR407ENDREPLACE] An infringement will not be made out if a mark is used but not used to distinguish.
+The alleged infringing trade mark must be used or intended to be used as a trade mark in the course of trade – to distinguish one person’s goods/services from another.[^AUTOREPLACEDTMAs17ENDREPLACE] The trade mark must be used or intended to be used upon, or in physical or other relation to, the goods or services.[^AUTOREPLACEDTMAs7ENDREPLACE]

 [^AUTOREPLACEDShellCompanyofAustraliaLtdvEssoStandardOilAustraliaLtd1963109CLR407ENDREPLACE]: *Shell Company of Australia Ltd v Esso Standard Oil (Australia) Ltd* (1963) 109 CLR 407